HeRc010/Toonie/README.md

 Todo:

-- Use makefiles instead of a shell script
-- Add file output interface to the File class
+- leverage all the makefile features; use nested makefiles in the nested src/ directories; maybe try automake